AndrewSales/XQS/README.md

     basex -buri=myDoc.xml -bschema=mySchema.sch -breport-edition=Y evaluate.bxs

-When this option is enabled and your schema includes the optional attribute `schematronEdition`, XQS reports this via an empty `schema` root element as the first item returned, e.g.
+When this option is enabled, XQS reports this via an empty `schema` root element as the first item returned, including the attribute `schematronEdition` if specified in the schema e.g.

     <schema xmlns='http://purl.oclc.org/dsdl/schematron' schematronEdition='2025'/>